Pluricentric language: Catalan

 In the modern era, Catalan is a pluricentric language with differences primarily in pronunciation and vocabulary.
 This language is internationally known as Catalan, as in Ethnologue.
 This is also the most commonly used name in Catalonia, but also in Andorra and the Balearic Islands, probably due to the prestige of the Central Catalan dialect spoken in and around Barcelona.
 However, in the Valencian Community, the official name of this language is Valencian.
 One reason for this is political (see Serbo-Croatian for a similar situation), but this variant does have its own literary tradition that dates back to the Reconquista.
+Catalan is also spoken by a small community in Alghero, Sardinia, where the variety is known as Algherese.

 Although mutually intelligible with other varieties of Catalan, Valencian has lexical peculiarities and minor differences in its spelling rules, which are set out by the Acadèmia Valenciana de la Llengua since 1998.
 However, this institution recognizes that Catalan and Valencian are varieties of the same language.
 For their part, there are specific varieties in the two major Balearic islands, Mallorcan (mallorquí) in Mallorca, Menorcan (menorquí) in Menorca, Ibizan (eivissenc) in Ibiza.